MaxenceMaire/audionimbus/audionimbus-sys/README.md

 ## Installation

+Before installation, make sure that Clang 9.0 or later is installed on your system.

 `audionimbus-sys` requires linking against the Steam Audio library during compilation.

 To do so, download `steamaudio_4.6.1.zip` from the [release page](https://github.com/ValveSoftware/steam-audio/releases).